istio/istio.io/content/en/docs/examples/microservices-istio/add-istio/index.md

         >}}

 This is the immediate benefit of applying Istio on a single microservice.
-You can get logs of traffic to and from the microservice, including time, HTTP method, path, and response code.
+You receive logs of traffic to and from the microservice, including time, HTTP method, path, and response code.
 You can monitor your microservice using the Istio dashboard.